zorael/dialect/README.md

 Instantiate an `IRCParser` with an `IRCClient` (via constructor), and configure its members.
 Read a string from the server and parse it with `IRCParser.toIRCEvent(string)`.

+Parsing is `@safe` with `IRCParser.toIRCEvent(string)`.
+It's additionally `pure` with `.toIRCEvent(IRCParser, string)` instead, but then you opt out on some features, including postprocessing (Twitch support so far).
+It uses exceptions to signal errors during parsing, so it's not `nothrow`.
+Some parts of it create new strings, so it can't be `@nogc`.

 ```d
 IRCParser parser;